tennantr/gcmarketplace362/README.md

 Gamecock Marketplace
-by Colin Sechrest and Rob Tennant
+by Colin Sechrest and Rob Tennant.

-This is a buying and selling platform for verified University of South Carolina students It contains index(home), browse products, verification, sell product, and guidelines pages.
+This is a buying and selling platform for verified University of South Carolina students.
+It contains index(home), browse products, verification, sell product, and guidelines pages.
 The navigation bar can be used from the header and footer to navigate through pages.
 Either Gamecock logo will return you to the home page.
 The community guidelines can be accessed from the home page.